Ace1928/ollama_toolkit/docs/eidosian_integration.md

 # Eidosian Integration

-This document explores how Ollama Toolkit v0.1.9 embodies the ten Eidosian principles, creating a development experience of unparalleled excellence.
+This document explores how Ollama Forge v0.1.9 embodies the ten Eidosian principles, creating a development experience of unparalleled excellence.

 ## Principles in Action

 ### 1️⃣ Contextual Integrity
-Every function, parameter, and return type in Ollama Toolkit serves a precise purpose.
+Every function, parameter, and return type in Ollama Forge serves a precise purpose.
 Nothing is extraneous; nothing is missing.
 The API surface is perfectly measured.

 ```python
 # Contextual integrity in action - every parameter has meaning